Why take Unconditional Presessional?

 As each student has individual needs it is your responsibility to research these areas thoroughly.
 We suggest that you investigate the UK banking options before arriving.
 Each bank has different requirements and it is your responsibility to research these before requesting a reference letter from the Presessional Office.

 Presessional lessons take place Monday to Friday for 4 hours per day, in either the morning or afternoon as per the timetable for your course (a total of 20 hours per week).
 You will be expected to do approximately 8-10 hours of self-study per week.
 This is likely to increase when you are preparing for your assessment.
 Please note, the university will not be open on Monday 28 August 2017, which is a national bank holiday.

 Extra course costs and materials

 You may be required to buy some art materials for the London Project at the end of the course.
-Students would typically spend around £30-£50 on materials for this project, but the cost may vary depending on your choice of medium.
+Students typically spend around £30-£50 on materials for this project, but the cost may vary depending on your choice of medium.

 During the course you will attend various class trips which will require you taking public transport at your own cost.
 Fare prices are available on the Transport for London website.

 We ask that all students bring a tablet or laptop computer for research and assignment work.